m-patino/fancaps-downloader/README.md

 # Fancaps Downloader

+## About fork

+This is a fork from m-patino/fancaps-downloader.
+At present, it is just a slight improvement over the original repository.

+Changes:
+- Added overall error handling
+- Added a retry function for errors that occur during crawling and downloading processes to prevent the download from stopping.

+__________
+`↓ original repo readme`

 ## About <a name = "about"></a>

 This project it's a simple Python script for download screencaps from https://fancaps.net.